Novel-Alam/-Super-Serial-Unified-Protocol/README.md

 ### Scope

-This protocol is intended for applications requiring reliable communication between multiple microcontrollers, particularly in IoT and automation environments.
-It addresses the need for effective data transmission with minimal wiring and enhanced noise immunity.
+This protocol is intended for applications requiring reliable communication between multiple microcontrollers,in automation environments.
+It addresses the need for effective data transmission with full duplex  and enhanced noise immunity.

 ---